 Every day 20 people die while waiting for an organ to become available.
-Currently, 116,526 people are on the national transplant waiting list, yet only 56 percent of Americans are registered to become organ donors.
+As of October 2017, 116,526 people are on the national transplant waiting list, yet only 56 percent of Americans are registered to become organ donors.

 Why is that?
 There is a host of misconceptions surrounding the act of organ donation, leading many Americans to fail to register as potential donors.
 Here, Health Matters separates fact from fiction based on information provided by LiveOnNY, a federally designated organ procurement organization dedicated to the recovery of organs and tissue for transplant in the greater New York metropolitan area.

 1. MYTH: “I can be an organ donor only if I’m deceased.”

 FACT: In addition to deceased donors, living donors can also save lives.
 It’s possible for a living person to donate a kidney, a portion of the liver, a portion of a lung, and, in rare instances, a portion of the intestines and pancreas.

 2. MYTH: “There are enough organs available in New York.
 I don’t need to become a registered organ donor.”